samanthashleyrose/README-generator/README.md

 2. Verify the installation of npm, which usually comes bundled with Node.js.
 Execute the command `npm -v` in your terminal/command-line to confirm that you have the latest version downloaded.
 If npm is not installed, run the command `npm i` before continuing.

-3. In addition run the command npm install inquirer@8.
+3. In addition run the command `npm install inquirer@8`.
 For the README Generator to function properly, you must have inquirer version 8.2.6 installed.

 ## Usage